-In order to provide feedback to stakeholders, a one-page Community Stakeholder Brief which includes an outline of the Activity, its outcomes, and next steps is to be provided to all participating consumer groups (including Aboriginal communities) and a copy submitted to OMRI, at the conclusion of the Activity.
+To provide feedback to stakeholders, a one-page Community Stakeholder Brief which includes an outline of the Activity, its outcomes, and next steps is to be provided to all participating consumers and a copy submitted to OMRI with the Final Report.

-13. Publicising, acknowledgements and publications
+14. Publicising, acknowledgements and publications